evanj/cgogetenvcrash/README.md

 # Go netdns=cgo crash (SIGSEGV) in getaddrinfo

 A Go program that uses the cgo DNS resolver can cause a segmentation fault if it sets environment variables while looking up DNS names.
-The problem is that glibc's DNS resolver can be configured using a number of environment variables ([see `man resolv.conf`](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)).
-However, `setenv` is not thread-safe.
+The problem is that glibc's DNS resolver can be configured using environment variables ([see `man resolv.conf`](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)), so it calls `getenv`.
+However, calling `getenv` on one thread while `setenv` is being called by another is not thread-safe.
 This is permitted by the POSIX standard, and clearly documented in [`man setenv`](https://man7.org/linux/man-pages/man3/setenv.3.html) and [`man attributes`](https://man7.org/linux/man-pages/man7/attributes.7.html).
 The problem is that `getenv` returns a `char*`, so it can't be made thread-safe without making `setenv`, `putenv`, and `unsetenv` leak memory.

-This program does *not* crash using musl libc, because its DNS resolver does not use environment variables.
-However, a program that calls into C code that calls `getenv` will also crash, either with musl or glibc.
+This specific program does *not* crash using musl libc, because its DNS resolver does not use environment variables.
+However, a Go program that calls C code that then calls `getenv` can also crash, with nearly any libc implementation except Windows and Solaris/Illumos.
+See the `cgoenvcrash` program for details.
+It tests many different scenarios to cause crashes.

-Other C library implementations will crash when explicitly using environment variables via Cgo.
-See `setenvcrash`, which creates many new environment variables and crashes when using glibc and musl, but not on Darwin.
-The `unsetenvcrash` program calls Setenv/Unsetenv in a loop, and crashes on Darwin but not on Linux.
+For more details, see the [Go issue](https://github.com/golang/go/issues/63567) and [my blog post](https://www.evanjones.ca/setenv-is-not-thread-safe.html).

 ## Reproduction instructions:

 1. Build the binary: `CGO_ENABLED=1 go build -o cgogetenvcrash .`
 2. Run the binary many times in a loop: `for i in $(seq 10000); do GOTRACEBACK=crash GODEBUG=netdns=2+cgo ./cgogetenvcrash || break; done`

 ## `cenvleak`

 This program calls setenv/unsetenv of a single variable then prints the RSS.
-This shows that with glibc, this leaks memory:
+This shows that glibc leaks memory when calling setenv.

 ```
 demonstrates that glibc setenv() never frees memory (musl does).
 Calling setenv/unsetenv ...